-The Messenger of Allah (saw) said, “Two are not rejected: the du‘ā’ made at the time of adhān, and under the rain.” [Ḥākim].
-So why not use this season to make heartfelt duas and InshAllah have our prayers accepted.
+Winter provides more opportunities for our prayers to be accepted.
+The Prophet Muhammad (saw) said: “Two are not rejected: the du‘ā’ made at the time of adhān, and under the rain.” [Ḥākim].

 During the winter months, underprivileged families face the cold season without food, heating, warm clothes, and blankets.
 The most vulnerable are at risk of serious illnesses and even death.